tBaxter/questions-for-employers/README.md

 What information is shared with the employees (revenues, costs, operating metrics)?
 Is this an “open book” shop, or do you play it closer to the vest?
 How is information shared?
 How do I get access to the information I need to be successful in this job?

 Who are the heroes at your company?
 What characteristics do the people who are most celebrated have in common with each other?
 Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?

-How many people are directly or indirectly involved in creative decisions?

 What kinds of tasks are routinely demanded of by management beyond the original job description?

 Does the company require a prospective employee to sign a non-complete contract?
 If so, in a few words please explain how restrictive it is.
 Is this non-compete contract negotiable?

-## Things to look for in real life

-* How is the office space physically organized?

-* Is it clean?
-Well kept?

-* Are employees expected to pay for basics (like coffee)?

 ## For engineering orgs

-**What version control system do you use?
-How do you track issues?** If the answer to either is "we don't", that's very bad.
+**What's the process for code review?**
+**How do you think about code correctness?**

-**What's the process for code review?** Bonus points if they can point to documented guidelines for behavior in code reviews.
+Bonus points if they can point to documented guidelines for behavior in code reviews.

 **How do you make sure that all code is understood by more than one person?**